ekblab/UVDHDS_transcriptomics/README.md

 │
 ├── Data/ # Processed data (counts, metadata, etc.)
 ├── R/ # R analysis scripts
-├── Results/
 ├── sessionInfo.txt # dependencies are listed here
 └── README.md # You are here
 ```

 The data folder contains counts of 2 runs which were merged as technical replicates.
 The metadata object contains combined data from the UVDHDS_transcriptomics and UVDHDS_irradiation study as some of the datasets were sequenced together to save resources and increase cost-efficiency.
 Pathway information for KEGG/Reactome pathways were retrieved from: https://www.gsea-msigdb.org/gsea/msigdb.
 Results from ingenuity pathway analysis (IPA, Qiagen) were exported as .xls(x).
 The R folder contains analysis scripts for data processing, exploratory data analysis (EDA) and differential expression (DE) analysis as well as visualization of IPA results with clusterProfiler-style plots.
-Due to restriction in file size the results folder only includes dummy folders to mimic the structure of the analysis for easier reproducibility.
-On request original figures will be provided.

 ## Main analyses included
 - Quality control and normalization of bulk RNA-seq data